oapicf/pinterest-sdk/clients/powershell/generated/docs/LeadFormsApi.md

 Create lead form test data

-Create lead form test data based on the list of answers provided as part of the body. - List of answers should follow the questions creation order.  <strong>This endpoint is currently in beta and not available to all apps. <a href='/docs/getting-started/beta-and-advanced-access/'>Learn more</a>.</strong>
+Create lead form test data based on the list of answers provided as part of the body. - List of answers should follow the questions creation order.

 ### Example
 ```powershell